Stroud tosses 6 TDs, No. 5 Ohio St blows out No. 7 Mich St

 Michigan State: Hosts Penn State in season finale.

-Ohio State: Wraps up the season with the annual clash and hatefest with Michigan.
+Ohio State: Wraps up the season with the annual clash with Michigan.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25